julianthome/acosolver/README.md

 * Mac OS X / Linux
 * Java 1.8
 * Sushi 2.0: a Java archive can be requested from the main authors from [here](http://people.hofstra.edu/Xiang_Fu/XiangFu/projects/SAFELI/SUSHI.php)
-* Z3-str2: we used revision [2e52601](https://github.com/z3str/Z3-str/commit/2e52601).
+* Z3-str2: we used commit [2e52601](https://github.com/z3str/Z3-str/commit/2e52601).
 Installation instructions are available on the [github page](https://github.com/z3str/Z3-str).
 * CVC4: for our experiments, we used [version 4.1](http://cvc4.cs.nyu.edu/builds/misc/cvc4-1.4.1-prerelease-2016-01-03.tar.gz).
 Installation instructions are available on the [CVC4 Wiki](http://cvc4.cs.nyu.edu/wiki/User_Manual).

 The ACO-Solver tool can be downloaded from